Hear from Industry Experts

 Reinvent Your Marketing and Business Development

-Founded by Ari Kaplan, it is a cost-effective way to offer weekly marketing and business-development training online and on-the-go.
+Founded by Ari Kaplan, it is a cost-effective way to offer weekly marketing and business-development training online and on the go.
 The 10-minute programs offer new ideas on networking, content creation, social media, and more.
+Learn more at Lawcountability.com.

 Lee Broekman, Principal of Organic Communication, provides communication and management guidance to law firms and legal professionals.
 A professor and executive trainer, she is an expert in persuasion, presentation, and interpersonal communication.
 Broekman taught at the Annenberg School for Communication at USC, guest teaches at the UCLA School of Law and is a co-author of Successful (Happy) Lawyering: Increase Your Bottom Line and Well-Being, One Insight at a Time.